stolk/chiaplotgraph/README.md

 ## Donations

-Chia Harvest Graph is a tool by Bram Stolk, who is on Twitter as: @BramStolk where he mostly tweets about game development.
+Chia Plot Graph is a tool by Bram Stolk, who is on Twitter as: @BramStolk where he mostly tweets about game development.

 If you find this tool useful, donations can go to XCH wallet: xch1zfgqfqfdse3e2x2z9lscm6dx9cvd5j2jjc7pdemxjqp0xp05xzps602592